 During the 17th and 18th centuries, Spain and Portugal punished traitors within their empires by executing them and then pouring salt on their land.
 Closer to home, some say that Union soldiers salted the fields in Georgia during General Sherman’s infamous March to the Sea (though it’s not likely they used very much, since salt was a hot commodity during the American Civil War).

 Throughout history, pouring salt on the land has symbolized a curse not only for current inhabitants, but also for future generations.
 Then, during the winter of 1941-42, New Hampshire became the first state in the U.S. to apply salt to roads to help melt snow and ice more quickly.
 The U.S. used a total of 5000 pounds of road salt that year.
 After World War II, road salt became more and more common.
 One million tons of salt were used in 1955, and 10 million in 1972.
 In 2013, local, state and federal highway departments applied 17 million tons of salt to roads across the nation.
 Whose future do we seek to curse?

 The Minnesota Pollution Control Agency reports that roughly 40 of our metro area lakes and streams have already been contaminated by too much salt.
-Another 40 lakes and 41 streams are near the threshold and will become impaired if they get any saltier.
-Even the groundwater we drink is at risk, and 30% of private wells in the metro are already considered impaired by too much chloride.
+Another 40 are near the threshold and will become impaired if they get any saltier.
+Even the groundwater we drink is at risk; 30% of private wells in the metro are already considered impaired by too much chloride.

 Though the Roman and Union soldiers’ salting of the earth may have been mostly symbolic, our modern communities face the very real risk of suffering unintended consequences from using road salt, year after year.
 There is currently no practical technology for removing salt from our surface and groundwater resources and soil once it is there, so the only solution is to use less salt and hope that it doesn’t build up too quickly.